LlamaTechnologies/LlamaLang/README.md

 See the [wiki](https://github.com/Pablo96/LlamaLangGo/wiki) for language definition

 ## Implementation details
-The compiler is made using ANTLR v4 with Go target.
+The compiler is made using ANTLR v4 with C++ target.
 It targets LLVM IR, so it can be compiled for every hardware supported by LLVM and have debugging capabilities.

 ## Example